isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Overcoming the Defender’s Dilemma and Creative Scams.md

 <p><em>The team from GovTech’s Anti-Scam Products (GASP).</em>
 </p>
 <blockquote>
-<p><em>“Part of the process of creating successful products requires failure and if we don’t fail, then we won’t learn anything.
+<p><em>“Part of the process of creating successful products requires failure, and if we don’t fail, then we won’t learn anything.
 So, we have to be comfortable with letting go of the ideas that didn’t work out because this is also part of the discovery process.
 Having this attitude is important for us if we want to catch up with the latest trends of scams.” </em>-
 Mark Chen</p>
 </blockquote>
 <h3>How to Check for Malicious Sites or Documents?</h3>
 <p>Here are some online tools and ways that you can use to verify websites,
-documents, emails and more:</p>
+documents, emails, and more:</p>
 <h4>Google Cloud’s VirusTotal</h4>
 <p>Google Cloud’s <a href="https://www.virustotal.com/gui/home/upload" rel="noopener noreferrer nofollow" target="_blank">VirusTotal</a> has
-been using AI to analyse suspicious files, domains, URLs and more to determine if it is malicious or safe to use.
+been using AI to analyse suspicious files, domains, URLs, and more to determine if it is malicious or safe to use.
 The data is also automatically shared with the security community so that they can use the data to train better AI detection models.</p>